-The incubator’s resident companies and alumni are a diverse and innovative bunch, including well-known startup organizations and the latest up-and-comers.
 If you’re interested in getting in touch with MBC BioLabs, simply reach out through their contact page.

 JLABS is a global incubation network connecting startups with the space and equipment they need to grow.
 It is offered through Johnson & Johnson Innovation, and aims to support nascent biotechs looking to create the next innovative healthcare product.

 With 13 locations around the world, JLABS provides startup companies a wide range of amenities, from wet lab space to invaluable expertise, industrial connections, and entrepreneurial programs.
 By providing capital-efficient lab space and resources, JLABS can help entrepreneurs tap into the potential of early scientific discoveries, helping scientists to incubate, grow, and optimize their research and development.